pengxiangzhang/la-mgmt-system/doc/Documentation.md

 - cas_email: get session's email address.
 - update_user: create the user in the system, update that user has logged in, and session detail.
 - user_type: get user type from database
-- cas_authentication!: send 401 to unlogined user(redirect to login).
+- cas_authentication!: send 401 to user that is not logged in(redirect to login).
 - check_admin: send 403 if the user does not have an `admin` role
 - check_la: send 403 if user have `student` or `block` role
 - check_block: send 403 if the user has a `block` role